SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 public bool Inverted { get; set; }
 ```

 This defines two new arguments.
-The first, "MaxLines", uses `int` as its type.
-This argument is not
+The first, `-MaxLines`, uses `int?` as its type, so it will only
+accept integer numbers, and be null if not supplied.
+This argument is not positional (you must use
-positional (you must use the name), and it's optional.
-We've also added a validator to ensure the
+the name), and it's optional.
+We've also added a validator to ensure the value is positive, and
-value is positive, and since "-MaxLines" might be a bit verbose, we've given it an alias "-Max",
+since `-MaxLines` might be a bit verbose, we've given it an alias `-Max`, which can be used as an
-which can be used as an alternative name to supply the argument.
+alternative name to supply the argument.

 > An argument can have any number of aliases; just repeat the [`AliasAttribute`][] attribute.

-The second argument, "Inverted", is a boolean, which means it's a switch argument.
+The second argument, `-Inverted`, is a boolean, which means it's a switch argument.
 Switch arguments
 don't need values, you either supply them or you don't.

 Now, let's update `ReadFile` to use the new arguments: